KrustyC/thescrapbookers.blog/README.md

 ## Getting Started

-First, install all dependencies with `npm run install` the run the development server with:
+First, install all dependencies with `npm run install`.

+Then you will need to setup the environemnt variables for the project.
+The easiest way is to copy the `.env` file into a `.env.local` file and then populate the variables with the right values.

+Once the variable are populated, you can run the app with:
 ```bash
 npm run dev
 ```